cfljam/Onion_BSA_RNASEQ_Workflow/paper/BaldwinVariantValidationHRM.md

-Although Galaxy provides an excellent graphical environment for organising large-scale variant analysis and assay design, we have utilised the Jupyter(previously iPython) Notebook (https://github.com/jupyter) as a means for desktop prototyping, documentation and sharing of design workflows.
+Although Galaxy provides an excellent graphical environment for organising large-scale variant analysis and assay design, we have utilised the Jupyter(previously iPython) Notebook (https://github.com/jupyter) as a means for  prototyping, documentation and sharing of design workflows.
 Although widely-used in the physical sciences, such notebooks have yet to gain wide usage for bioinformatics analysis.
-Our experience shows they are a highly visual, portable and expressive means to combine multiple tools in a reproducible manner.
-Since marker design from modern sequencing data will typically require multiple steps employing a variety of tools, the ability to combine these and document in a single, web-ready JSON file is a major aid to reproducibility and communication.
+Our experience demonstrates they are a highly expressive and portable means to combine multiple tools in a reproducible manner, as reported in other domains(http://www.nature.com/news/interactive-notebooks-sharing-the-code-1.16261).
+Since marker design from modern sequencing data requires multiple steps and tools, the ability to combine these and document in a single, web-ready JSON file is a major aid to reproducibility and communication.
 While configuration of Galaxy tools requires server and systems administration resources, Jupyter notebooks may be configured for desktop or server usage.
 We have provided explanations of format